Emergency

 Autel Pending Codes: Understanding and Clearing Error Messages

-Autel Pending Codes are a common occurrence for anyone using an Autel diagnostic scanner.
+Autel pending codes are a common occurrence for anyone using an Autel diagnostic scanner.
 These codes, also known as pending DTCs (Diagnostic Trouble Codes), are indications of potential problems in your vehicle’s systems that haven’t yet reached a severity level to trigger a check engine light.
 Understanding what pending codes mean and how to clear them is essential for maintaining your car’s health.

 What are Autel Pending Codes?